Annex D: Internal Schema References (Normative)

 D.8 Order of Application

-For an object that uses $ref, $remove, $override and local fields, the effective schema is computed conceptually in the following order:
+For an object that uses $ref, $remove, $override, $amend and local fields, the effective schema is computed conceptually in the following order:

-1. Template injection — Resolve the $ref to a template and inject all fields.
+1. Template injection — Resolve the single $ref to its template and inject all fields.

 2. Removals — Apply all $remove directives.